canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/install-kubernetes-with-conjure-up.md

 ## Overview
 Duration: 1

-This tutorial will guide you through the installation of the Canonical Distribution of Kubernetes with a few simple commands using conjure-up.
+This tutorial will guide you through the installation of the Canonical Distribution of Kubernetes®* with a few simple commands using conjure-up.

-### The Canonical Distribution of Kubernetes
+### The Canonical Distribution of Kubernetes®

 In partnership with Google, Canonical now delivers a ‘pure K8s’ experience, tested across a wide range of clouds and integrated with modern metrics and monitoring.